Adyllsxn/adyllsxn/README.md

   <img src="https://img.shields.io/github/stars/Adyllsxn?color=00d9ff&logo=github" alt="GitHub stars">
 </div>

-I'm a Full Stack Developer focused on building complete applications, from robust backends to modern, responsive interfaces.
-My work revolves around creating systems that solve real problems, prioritizing performance, security, and user experience.
+I'm a Full Stack Developer focused on building complete applications for web and mobile, from robust backends to modern, responsive interfaces.
+My work revolves around creating systems that solve real problems, prioritizing performance, security, and user experience across all platforms.

 I value simplicity and functionality: I build solutions that are both efficient behind the scenes and intuitive for those who use them.
 The ultimate goal is to deliver software that makes a difference and adds concrete value.